FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/login-with-twitter-using-oauth-java.md

 The first time I read this, I threw up in my mouth.
 I then went and read the OAuth Core 1.0 specification to ensure I understood the procedure.
 If you're interested, go read [section 9](https://oauth.net/core/1.0a/#signing_process) of [OAuth Core 1.0 Revision A](https://oauth.net/core/1.0a/)

-In summary, it is easy to see why the OAuth v1 specification was deprecated in favor of OAuth 2.0 which relies upon a secure transport (TLS) instead of requiring cumbersome signing strategies.
+In summary, it is easy to see why the OAuth v1 specification was deprecated in favor of OAuth 2.0.
+OAuth 2.0 relies upon a secure transport (TLS) instead of requiring cumbersome signing strategies.

 With that said, to make my life easier, and hopefully some other fellow Java developers, I wrote an OAuth v1 signature builder that I could use to sign my requests to Twitter.